renaissancebro/AGI-seed/examples/README.md

 # 🧠 AGI-Seed Examples

-This folder contains demonstrations of the uncertainty agent and emotional modeling framework.
+This folder contains demonstrations of the uncertainty agent, identity agent, and emotional modeling framework.

 ## 🚀 Quick Demo